c-bec-k/TitanfallGenesys/02-Equipment.md

 </tbody>
 </table>

-# Items
+## Items

-## Gear
+### Gear

-A Militia Titan pilot needsmore than just a good weapon and heavy armour to defeat the IMC and drive them from their home.
+A Militia Titan pilot needs more than just a good weapon and heavy armour to defeat the IMC and drive them from their home.
 In this section you'll find the more mundane—but no less important—items that makes a Militia pilot more than a grunt with a gun.

-### Backpack
+#### Backpack

 While wearing a backpack, your character increases their encumbrance threshold by four.

-### Combat Harness
+#### Combat Harness

 A combat harness is a system used by soldiers to carry necessary equipment on their persons in easily accessible pouches.
 They are commonly made of hard-wearing reinforced textiles, and often with removable armor plates.

 A combat harness increases a wearer's encumbrance threshold by 2.

-### Comm-Bead
+#### Comm-Bead

 This communications device fits into a sentient's ear (or other auditory orifice) and allows them to communicate with friends and allies within 100 kilometers.
 If the comm-bead can tie into a planetary communications network (the kind that any civilized planet has), then it can communicate with anyone on the same planet.

 An encrypted version of the comm-bead is also available.
 Any attempt to hack into the encrypted communication is upgraded twice.

-### Cybernetics
+#### Cybernetics

 See *Genesys* Core Rulebook page 177.

-### Extra Magazine
+#### Extra Magazine

 This is exactly what it sounds like: an extra magazine of ammunition for a ranged weapon.

 If your character has an extra magazine, they may spend a maneuver to reload and continue to use their weapon if it runs out of ammo.
 This uses up the extra magazine.
 (You  can’t use this to reload weapons with the Limited Ammo quality, as they usually have special costs for their reloads or are one-use weapons.)

-### First Aid Kit
+#### First Aid Kit

 A first aid kit has all the basics you need to tend to minor battlefield injuries.
 This kit provides your character with the equipment needed to make Medicine checks to heal wounds or Critical Injuries without penalty.
-However, <span class="symbols">hhh</span> or <span class="symbols">d</span> means your characterhas used allof the kit's supplies.
+However, [TH][TH][TH] or [DE] means your character has used all of the kit's supplies.

-### Jump Kit
+#### Jump Kit

 Jump Kits provide a brief burst of thrust that is used to leap to higher locations.
 They also have a function that adjusts the deceleration on potentially fatal descents to safe levels, allowing Pilots to fall from great heights without injury.

 When armed with a jump kit, upgrade all Athletics checks to climb and jump once and ignore difficult terrain as long as you can bypass it via a nearby wall or other outcropping.
 In addition, reduce the overall distance fallen by one range band.

-### Night Optics
+#### Night Optics

 These goggles allows the wearer to see in the dark.
-When wearingnight optics, your character removes up to <span class="setback">bb</span> added to their checks due to darkness.
+When wearing night optics, your character removes up to [S][S] added to their checks due to darkness.

-### Painkillers
+#### Painkillers

 See page 94 of the *Genesys* Core Rulebook.

-### Panacea
+#### Panacea

 This liquid cocktail of adrenaline and various pharmaceutical drugs is used to temporarily enhance awareness and promote localized healing.
 The panacea is stored in a one-use syringe that is quickly injected to the subject.

-When making a Medicine check, your character may use a panacea to add automatic <span class='symbols'>sa</span> to the results.
+When making a Medicine check, your character may use a panacea to add automatic [SU][AD] to the results.
 The panacea is consumed when used.

-### Portable Medkit
+#### Portable Medkit

 A well-equipped portable medkit comes with everything someone might need to treat all manner of injuries, from bullet wounds to broken legs.

 A portable medkit allows your character to perform Medicine checks to heal wounds and Critical Injuries without penalty.
-The inclusion of modern drugs adds automatic <span class='symbols'>a</span> to the check results.
+The inclusion of modern drugs adds automatic [AD] to the check results.

-### Pulse Blade
+#### Pulse Blade

 the pulse blade can be thrown and provides a brief sonar pulse that can detect enemies even through walls.

-As an action, a charactermay make an <b>Average (<span class='difficulty'>dd</span>) Ranged (Light) check</b> to secure the blade to any solid surface within short range, including the hull of a Titan.
+As an action, a character may make an **Average ([D][D]) Ranged (Light) check** to secure the blade to any solid surface within short range, including the hull of a Titan.
 On a success it sends out a sonar pulse that reveals the current location of all enemies within short range.
 At the beginning of the next round another sonar pulse is released.

 The pulse blade can also be used as a weapon with the following profile: Ranged (Light); damage +1; crit 4; Range (Short); Limited Ammo 1, Pierce 1.

-### Utility Belt
+#### Utility Belt

 Often worn in addition to a combat harness, or used as a component, utility belts are common items for militia in the field where quick access to important tools is a life-saving necessity.
 Contents and configurations vary by user and by mission; many include integral holsters or gun belts.